Generalised Spin$^r$ Structures on Homogeneous Spaces: Spheres

-\begin{prop} Let $G$ be the holonomy group of a simply connected irreducible non-symmetric Riemannian manifold of dimension $n+1 \geq 4$.
+\begin{thmm} Let $G$ be the holonomy group of a simply connected irreducible non-symmetric Riemannian manifold of dimension $n+1 \geq 4$.
 Let $H \leq G$ be a subgroup such that $S^n \cong G/H$, which exists, by Berger's classification.
-Then, the following are equivalent: \begin{enumerate} \item There exists a lift of the holonomy representation to $\Spin^{r}(n+1)$. \item $S^n$ has a $G$-invariant spin$^r$ structure with topologically trivial auxiliary bundle. \end{enumerate} \end{prop}
+Then, the following are equivalent: \begin{enumerate} \item There exists a homomorphic lift of the holonomy representation to $\Spin^{r}(n+1)$. \item $S^n$ has a $G$-invariant spin$^r$ structure with strongly $G$-trivial auxiliary bundle. \end{enumerate} \end{thmm}

 \begin{proof} Let $h \colon G \to \SO(n+1)$ be the holonomy representation, and let $\sigma \colon H \to \SO(n)$ be the isotropy representation of the corresponding sphere.
 We have a commutative diagram